p3r7/aleph-builder/README.md

 ## implementation details

-Atmel AVR32 headers & toolchain are now hosted without a register wall but their server doesn't bans wget's user-agent so we fake ourselves as firefox.
+Atmel AVR32 headers & toolchain are now hosted without a register wall but their server blocks wget's user-agent so we fake ourselves as firefox.